The world's largest natural gas resource is trapped beneath permafrost and ocean sediments.

 USGS Gas Hydrates Lab: Stephen Wessells, Laura Stern, Steve Kirby; United States Geological Survey Multimedia Gallery Video, 2012.

-Natural Gas Hydrates: A Review: Timothy S. Collett, Arthur H. Johnson, Camelia C. Knapp, Ray Boswell; in T. Collett, A. Johnson, C. Knapp, and R. Boswell, eds., Natural gas hydrates—Energy resource potential and associated geologic hazards: AAPG Memoir 89, p.
+Natural Gas Hydrates: A Review: Timothy S. Collett, Arthur H. Johnson, Camelia C. Knapp, Ray Boswell; Natural gas hydrates--Energy resource potential and associated geologic hazards: AAPG Memoir 89, p.
 146-219, 2009.

-Energy Resource Potential of Methane Hydrate: An introduction to the science and energy potential of a unique resource, publication by the National Energy Technology Laboratory, United States Department of Energy, February, 2011.
+Energy Resource Potential of Methane Hydrate: An introduction to the science and energy potential of a unique resource; publication by the National Energy Technology Laboratory, United States Department of Energy, February 2011.
+Archived copy.